 Concentration also has an effect on the very design of microprocessors.
 Squeezing logic gates all together like sardines may be very advantageous from the point of view of designing circuits with maximum cost-effectiveness, but it starts to cause major problems in memory access.

 The average distance from the logic gates to the registers and memory keeps growing and growing.
 The time it takes for information to reach its destination now accounts for as much as 70-80% of the total in each internal clock cycle.
 Similarly, the happy coincidence we were talking about earlier is no longer true, and now processors are starting to suffer from serious heat dissipation problems.

-The long race to smaller scales also left other after-effects, such as an extremely long process unable to respond quickly to changes in demand.
+The long race to bigger scales also left other after-effects, such as an extremely long process unable to respond quickly to changes in demand.
 The process from starting a new batch of wafers on which microprocessors are printed until they leave the fab consumes 26 weeks or more, i.e., half a year.

 And that’s without taking into account that an additional six weeks are needed for final assembly.
 What’s more, because of the immense investments, which often have to be recouped over five-year periods, companies are very reluctant to change the slightest bit of their machinery and manufacturing methods, which further slows down the reaction speed of an industry completely focused on continuing to invest in a single type of design:

 The manufacturing process itself has become more expensive as it has become more complex, says Qing Cao, now a materials scientist at the University of Illinois at Urbana-Champaign.
 Cao worked at IBM until last year.
 The performance gains for each new generation of chips are also marginal—only about 10–15%, Cao says. […] But the semiconductor industry is loath to add expense by changing anything about the equipment already used to build silicon circuits.
 “We thought people would be open to using new tools,” Schmergel says.
 That was a pipe dream.

 Chips: How to get out of this quagmire